rajitkhanna/BlackJack/README.md

 The functions dealer_action and player_action drive the gameplay. dealer_action determines the dealer's score, and player_action allows the player to hit - build up their point total - to reach 21.

+To terms of gameplay, I  followed the BlackJack rules from the website https://wizardofodds.com/games/blackjack/basics/.
+In the beginning, the dealer and the player are each dealt two cards.
+The dealer reveals  one of these cards to the player.
+The player can then decide if they choose to hit or stand.
+If they choose to hit, they are dealt a new card.
+If the sum of this card with their previous point total is greater than 21, they go bust and lose.
+If this is not the case, then the player can hit as many times as they want or until they go bust.
+When the player chooses to stand, it is the dealer's turn to act.
+The dealer will always hit if their point total is 16 or less.
+If the dealer goes bust (their point total is greater than 21), the player wins.
+If neither the player nor the dealer goes bust, then whoever is closest to 21 wins.
+If the player and the dealer tie, it goes to a new game.

 I hope you enjoy playing!